bioinfoplant/tRNAtools/README.md

 ** SYSTEM REQUIREMENTS **

-All scripts are written in Perl programming language so you need a perl interpreter installed on your machine.
+All scripts are written in Perl programming language so you need a Perl interpreter installed on your machine.

+tRNAscan-SE binaries are compiled for UNIX machines so you need UNIX-based OS or CygWin for Windows OS.

 MANDATORY
 1) Install a Perl interpreter